-South Africa joined the rest of the world to mark the annual celebration of World Oceans Day on 8 June 2018.
+South Africa joined the rest of the world to mark World Oceans Day on 8 June 2018.
 The day is aimed at appreciating, protecting, restoring and honouring ecosystem services and resources provided by oceans.

 The 2018 World Oceans Day was held under the theme "Prevent Plastic Pollution and encourage solutions for a healthy ocean."